utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 "user1, myuser, online_user"
 ```

-## Replace string with another
+## Replace one string with another

-Finds the instances of `recurring` in the first parameter string and replaces it with renewing, limited to the first instance found (optionally specified with the `1`).
-Using a regex instead of `recurring` is also supported.
+In the example below, the `$replace()` function finds the instances of `recurring` in the first parameter string and replaces them with `renewing`, limited to the first instance found (optionally specified with the `1`).
+You could also use a regex instead of `recurring`.

 ### FQL